Kristina01111000/Drws_site/README.md

 9/7:

 Think about how the 30 day challenge should be used going forward, where should we talk about it etc, in a collection ‘things you can do now working title’ phone apps and more, something like that, talk about it in the newsletter
-For homepage add more hotlinks below the slider, if you are already a member click here to get to our patreon site collections

 found where to edit the lorem ipsum.  its in the javascript file, made edits, need access to c panel to put the file on the site, got access go over that i can edit the other text tomorrow if i'm careful